 The London Plan sets out the strategy for planning in London.
 Councils will refer to the London Plan when they form their own local policies, and when they make planning decisions.
 You can read the London Plan on the Mayor Of London website.

-The NBS is the standard system of specification used for building work.
+The National Building Specification (or NBS) is the standard system of specification used for building work.
 The NBS system is designed to be detailed but clear.
 We use the NBS system on all of our work to ensure high quality.
 The NBS system is endorsed by the RIBA.

-National Planning Policy Framework.
-This sets out the strategy for planning in England.
+The National Planning Policy Framework (or NPPF) sets out the strategy for planning in England.
 It can be used to inform area based policy such as the London Plan.
 It can also be used to inform the local policy that is set by each Council.

 An Ordnance Survey map needs to be used to show the site location as part of a planning application.

 A Party Wall is a wall that stands on the shared boundary.
 To carry out most work on or near this a Party Wall Award is needed.
 The government have a useful guide to Party Walls on their website, or you can read our post with our simple 6 step plan to get a party wall award for a house extension

 Passivhaus is an energy use standard that can be applied to all new buildings.
 Solar gain and air tight building is used to reduce energy use.
 The aim is for energy use to be so low that a normal heating system is not needed.

-Most homes in the UK will have PD rights.
+Most homes in the UK will have Permitted Development (or PD) rights.
 These allow certain types of extension and other work.
 PD rights are reduced in Conservation Areas and can be removed by an Article 4.